-Because we live in a broken world, at some point we all experience suffering in our communities, in the people closest to us, and our own lives.
-But it’s in those jagged moments, that we can be more open to hearing from God.
+Because we live in a broken world, at some point we all experience suffering in our communities, in the people closest to us, and in our own lives.
+But it’s in those jagged moments that we can be more open to hearing from God.

 C.S.
 Lewis wrote, “God whispers to us in our pleasures, speaks in our conscience, but shouts in our pain: it is His megaphone to rouse a deaf world.”

-Serge counselor-missionaries serve in the face of real need, often in countries or with populations lacking access to mental health care that integrates faith—or quality care at all.
-We work in a variety of contexts: from counseling local populations; to meeting with local believers and church leaders; to counseling missionaries so they can flourish on the field.
+Serge missionary counselors serve in the face of deep need, often in countries or with populations lacking access to mental health care that integrates faith—or quality care at all.
+They work in a variety of contexts, from counseling local populations, to meeting with local believers and church leaders, to counseling missionaries so they can flourish on the field.

 All of our counselors are clinically trained and offer a high level of care integrated with a Christian worldview.